-Rosemary leaf extract contains rosmarinic acid — which is a potent antioxidant that helps prevent skin damage and signs of premature aging by neutralizing free radicals.
+Rosemary leaf extract contains rosmarinic acid - a powerful antioxidant that helps prevent skin damage and signs of premature aging by neutralizing free radicals.

-Rich in calcium, mineral, magnesium, iron, manganese, phosphorus, potassium, zinc, and vitamins that support collagen production and help the skin looks firmer and more elastic.
+Rich in calcium, minerals, magnesium, iron, manganese, phosphorus, potassium, zinc and vitamins that support collagen production and help skin look firmer and more elastic.

-This botanical ingredient also has anti-inflammatory, antibacterial, astringent, and toning properties that can be useful in combating many skin conditions such as acne, eczema, psoriasis, and dermatitis.
+This botanical ingredient also has anti-inflammatory, antibacterial, astringent and toning properties that may be useful in combating many skin conditions such as acne, eczema, psoriasis and dermatitis.

-Please be aware that rosemary extract is different than rosemary oil — which is higher in concentration of fragrant components that can cause allergy or irritation.
+Please note that rosemary extract is different from rosemary oil, which contains a higher concentration of fragrances that may cause allergies or irritation.